1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 1964 DCAM Dime Value

-The DCAM designation requires heavily frosted design elements that appear almost white against deeply mirrored, jet-black fields—an effect that creates stunning three-dimensional depth and makes these coins instantly recognizable even to casual observers.
+Deep Cameo (DCAM) proof dimes represent the pinnacle of 1964 proof production, featuring the most dramatic visual contrast available in the series.
+The DCAM designation requires heavily frosted design elements that appear almost white against deeply mirrored, jet-black fields ā an effect that creates stunning three-dimensional depth and makes these coins instantly recognizable even to casual observers.

 Value progression for DCAM proofs shows dramatic increases as grades rise.
 Price guidance indicates PR67+ examples trade around $30, while PR68 specimens command $38 and PR68+ reaches $70.
-The market shifts significantly at premium grades, PR69 DCAM examples are valued at approximately $150, though this represents a notable decline from earlier peak prices.
+The market shifts significantly at premium grades ā PR69 DCAM examples are valued at approximately $150, though this represents some decline from earlier peak prices.

-The ultimate prize is the PR70 DCAM grade, where absolute perfection meets extreme rarity.
-Current price guidance places PR70 specimens at $5,250, though the historical auction record tells an even more impressive story.
-A PR70 DCAM example achieved $4,600 at Heritage Auctions on January 8, 2003—and this was over two decades ago when the numismatic market operated at different price levels.
+The ultimate prize is the PR70 DCAM grade.
+Current price guidance places PR70 specimens at $5,250, though the historical auction record tells an impressive story: a PR70 DCAM example achieved $4,600 at Heritage Auctions on January 8, 2003 ā making today’s $5,250 price guide figure all the more noteworthy given that two decades have passed since that sale.

 1964 DCAM Dime Price/Grade Chart